RichardAlmeyda/RichardAlmeyda/README.md

 ---

-- 💬 Open to colab offers and etc on [Telegram](https://t.me/RichardAlmeyda)
+- 💬 Open for colab offers and etc on [Telegram](https://t.me/RichardAlmeyda)